 Hanssen’s downfall came in 2000 when the FBI, which by then suspected there was a mole in its ranks, paid $7 million to an ex-KGB officer to procure information from SVR headquarters that helped identify Hanssen as the turncoat.
 The FBI put Hanssen under surveillance in late 2000, and on February 18, 2001, he was arrested at a park in Vienna, Virginia, after making a drop of classified documents in a plastic garbage bag for the Russians.
 Nearby, FBI agents discovered a bag with $50,000 in cash, intended as Hanssen’s payment.
 When he was arrested, Hanssen reportedly exclaimed, “What took you so long?”

 In order to avoid the death penalty, Hanssen struck a deal with the government and agreed to cooperate.
 In July 2001, he pleaded guilty to 15 counts of espionage.
 The following May, he was sentenced to 15 consecutive life sentences behind bars with no possibility of parole.
-He is doing his time at the federal supermax prison near Florence, Colorado, along with such notorious fellow inmates include “Unabomber” Ted Kaczynski, Oklahoma City Bombing co-conspirator Terry Nichols and Ramzi Yousef, who carried out the 1993 World Trade Center bombing.
+He spent the remainder of his life at the federal supermax prison near Florence, Colorado, along with such notorious fellow inmates include “Unabomber” Ted Kaczynski, Oklahoma City Bombing co-conspirator Terry Nichols and Ramzi Yousef, who carried out the 1993 World Trade Center bombing.
 Hanssen was found dead in his cell on June 5, 2023.